visiodeibc/amplitude-experiment-demo/README.md

 5. **Configure Variants**: Configure your experiment variants in the Amplitude dashboard to control which variant is shown to users.

+In experiment configuration assigne bear@amplitude.com" : "rabbit@amplitude.com" each to tester of control and variant. everytime you refresh the data it will randomly assign to either one of them according to logic in `amplitudeWrapper.tsx`

+>       const random = Math.random() > 0.5;

+      const winner = random ? "bear@amplitude.com" : "rabbit@amplitude.com";

 ## Learn More

 To learn more about setting up and using Amplitude Experiment, refer to the [Amplitude Experiment Documentation](https://www.docs.amplitude.com/experiment).